 6. Torso twist

-Most of the time, the tension is in either the upper or lower back.
-To release it, you need to twist the torso as you exhale.
-To do this, take a deep breath and try to grab the back of the chair as you exhale.
-Twist your torso around as much as you possibly can, turning your first head and letting the upper body follow naturally.
+As mentioned before, muscular tension in office workers is most common in the back, especially the lower back.
+To ease this discomfort, try twisting your torso as you exhale.
+To do this, take a deep breath and try to grab the back of the chair as you exhale slowly.
+Twist your torso around as much as you comfortably can, turning your first head and letting the upper body follow naturally.

-Continue with it and stretch as much as you can.
-Once you are done with it, and it should take only a couple of seconds, slowly come back and then do it on the other side.
-If you don’t have any exercise equipment for the office that you can use to relieve stress and tension, you can do it this way.
+Continue with the stretch.
+Once you are done with it, and it should take only a couple of seconds, slowly come back and then repeat on the other side.
+If you don’t have any exercise equipment for the office that you can use to relieve stress and tension, this can be a useful stretch.

 8. Hug yourself